nixworks/public/news/2015/03/23/README.md

 ##### Utah
 ### [The U.S. state of Utah reinstates the use of execution by firing squad for situations where lethal injection is not possible. ](/news/2015/03/23/the-u-s-state-of-utah-reinstates-the-use-of-execution-by-firing-squad-for-situations-where-lethal-injection-is-not-possible.md)
-_Context: lethal injection, Utah, execution by firing squad_
+_Context: lethal injection, execution by firing squad, Utah_

 ##### Lee Kuan Yew
 ### [Lee Kuan Yew, a founding father of Singapore as well as its first prime minister, dies at the age of 91 after a prolonged illness. ](/news/2015/03/23/lee-kuan-yew-a-founding-father-of-singapore-as-well-as-its-first-prime-minister-dies-at-the-age-of-91-after-a-prolonged-illness.md)